rackerlabs/design-system/_component_design/badge.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

+## Variations

+Intro text here...

 ### With an icon
 The badge should overlap an icon by around 2px, but be sure you can still see what the icon represents.
 Notification badges should never have a “0” inside.
 In the event there are no notifications, a badge is not displayed.
 There is a character limit of 3 inside the badge: two numbers at most and a plus (+) sign.

 Use a 2px border on all sides between the number and the edge of the circle.

+**Visual to Show that the number aligns to the top and overlaps the icon by 2px**

 {% endcolumn %}